andresdiazv/defect-reproducer-tool/README.md

 ## Usage

 1. **Start Recording**: Click the extension icon and press "Start Recording"
-2. **Interact with the page**: Navigate, click buttons, trigger console logs
+2. **Interact with the page**: Navigate, click buttons, trigger console logs and network requests
 3. **Stop Recording**: Click "Stop Recording" when done
-4. **Export Data**: Click "Export Data" to download a JSON file with all captured logs
+4. **Export Data**: Click "Export Data" to download a JSON file with all captured logs and network requests

 ## Current Status (07/11/2025)